 “Caring for our own hearts isn’t selfishness, it’s how we begin to love.”
 John Eldredge

 When chronic illness, mental illness, or chronic pain is a constant companion, life can feel overwhelming.
 That’s why it’s so important for us to be kind and generous with ourselves.
 Intentional kindness becomes kindness multiplied when we practice these five types of self-care for our bodies, minds, souls, emotions, and in community.

 SELF-CARE FOR YOUR BODY

-Practicing physical self-care means showing simple kindness for our bodies, giving them what they need, and doing things that help us live well.
-We can be better stewards of the bodies God gave us and be better prepared to serve in the unique ways God created for each of us, when we can take to heart Romans 12:1:
+Practicing physical self-care means showing simple kindness to our bodies, giving them what they need, and doing things that help us live well.
+We can be better stewards of the bodies God gave us and be better prepared to serve in the unique ways God created for each of us when we can take to heart Romans 12:1:

 SELF-CARE FOR YOUR MIND

-Exercising our brains, keeping our minds sharp, redirecting our thoughts, and focusing on what is positive and true.
-Sometimes feelings of despair, focusing on difficulties, or “what ifs” can spiral into a negative loop.
+Mental self-care means exercising our brains, keeping our minds sharp, redirecting our thoughts, and focusing on what is positive and true.
+Sometimes feelings of despair or focusing on difficulties and “what ifs” can spiral into a negative loop.
 Romans 12:2 gives us hope of breaking those cycles and moving forward: